kristian/zbtk/README.md

 ### Really?!
 "Yet another ZigBee Library"?

 When I started exploring ZigBee, my general understanding was that ZigBee is an open standard.
-So finding my way into the inner workings should be as easy as reading up on a couple of specification documents.
-Soon it turned out that except [a few][1], [notable][2], [exceptions][3], usable information about the standard and especially reference implementations of it's (cryptographic) algorithms is scattered far and sparse.
-A lot of information is being held back behind the "being or becoming a [member of the ZigBee alliance](https://csa-iot.org/become-member/)" paywall.
+So finding my way into the inner workings should have been as easy as reading up on a couple of specification documents.
+Soon it turned out that except [a few][1], [notable][2], [exceptions][3], coherent information about the standard and especially reference implementations of its (cryptographic) algorithms was scattered far and sparse.
+A lot of information seems to be held back behind the "being or becoming a [member of the ZigBee alliance](https://csa-iot.org/become-member/)" paywall.

-With this toolkit I wanted to provide an easy to grasp pseudo-reference (aka "as far as my understanding goes") implementation of some of the algorithms defined in the ZigBee specification / standard, main referencing three documents, the [ZigBee][A], [ZigBee Base Device Behavior][B] and the [ZigBee Cluster Library][C] specifications.
+With this toolkit I wanted to provide an easy to grasp pseudo-reference (aka "as far as my understanding goes") implementation of some of the algorithms defined in the ZigBee specification / standard, mainly referencing three documents, the [ZigBee][A], [ZigBee Base Device Behavior][B] and the [ZigBee Cluster Library][C] specifications.
 Other helpful documents (most notably by [Silicon Labs](https://www.silabs.com/)), can be found in the [`docs`](docs/) folder.

 [1]: https://github.com/osresearch/ZbPy/
 [2]: https://lucidar.me/en/zigbee/autopsy-of-a-zigbee-frame/